 Do vegetarians live longer than carnivores?
 Many early, poorly done studies show that vegetarians live longer than meat eaters.
-This incorrect finding convinced me to go vegetarian, which I did for two years, because I want to live a long time – to 110!
-Lierre Keith (whom I’ve interviewed on the Live to 110 Podcast), in her brilliant book, The Vegetarian Myth, says that census records prove that vegetarians do not live longer than meat eaters, no matter what research says.
+This incorrect finding convinced me to go vegetarian, which I did for two years because I want to live a long time.
+Lierre Keith, in her brilliant book, The Vegetarian Myth, says that census records prove that vegetarians do not live longer than meat eaters, no matter what research says.
 (5) But let’s look at the research anyways.

 If eating meat increases heart disease risk, as is commonly believed in the medical community, we might expect lower rates in vegans and vegetarians.
 Early studies suggested this was true, but later, better-controlled studies suggest it’s not.
 Most early studies were poorly designed and subject to confounding factors.
 Vegetarians tend to be more health conscious on average than the general population – this increases their life span.
 It’s not due to excluding meat.
 Other factors explain their longevity, such as more exercise, less smoking and drinking, etc.

 This evidence also highlights the fact that any health issues associated with meat eating may not come from the meat per se, but a relative absence of other healthier foods.
 For example, in this study, vegetarians generally ate more vegetables, fruits and nuts.
 In fact, this study found evidence that the apparent health benefits of vegetarianism were tied not so much to the absence of meat, but to an increased consumption of healthier foods overall.
 (1)